24 Boring Jobs That Pay Surprisingly Well

 Salaries range from $30,000 to $50,000 per year, and starting your own window cleaning business requires little more than a squeegee, cleaning solution, and insurance.

-For those who don’t mind heights and enjoy working outdoors, it’s a low-barrier job with solid earning potential.
+For those who don’t mind heights and enjoy working outdoors, it’s a boring high paying job that quietly delivers dependable income.

 Landscaping